What is Irritable Bowel Syndrome (IBS)?

 Symptoms of IBS

-The symptoms may vary in individuals, and are often associated with the intake of food and typically, with bowel movements.
+The symptoms may vary and are often associated with the intake of food and typically, with bowel movements.
 The sensations of discomfort related to bloating and distension may be associated with urgency for bowel movements, which sometimes provides relief from the symptoms.
 People with IBS are also more prone to developing stomach reflux.

 If you are suffering from IBS you may also experience additional symptoms relating to disorders such as chronic fatigue syndrome, fibromyalgia, headache, backache, and psychiatric symptoms such as depression and anxiety.